stujo/javascript-adventure/README.md

 * Chatroom : [tlk.io/seattlejsintro](https://tlk.io/seattlejsintro)

 #Release 1 - Arrays
-Make a simple list of places you want to visit
+Make a simple list of places you want to visit as an Array
 ##Hints
 + Create a local variable called ``worldTourPlaces``
-+ Assign it to be a list of ``Strings``
++ Assign it to be a Array of ``Strings``
 + Each String in the Array should be the name of a place you want to visit

 ##Playtime